 Why choose cremation?

 Cremation is an increasingly popular choice for those wanting to honor the life of their loved one.
-Unlike burials, which can be both a costly and uncertain process, cremation is a simpler, more affordable way to memorialize your loved one.
+Unlike traditional burials, which can be both a costly and uncertain process, direct cremation is a simpler, more affordable way to memorialize your loved one.

 Plus, with cremation you have the freedom to choose how and where you want to celebrate the life of your loved one and how you want to memorialize them.
-Whether that’s a traditional funeral service or something more creative and meaningful like scattering their ashes in a place they enjoyed visiting.
+Whether that’s a traditional funeral ceremony or something more creative and meaningful like scattering their ashes in a place they enjoyed visiting.
 Some people even incorporate their ashes into biodegradable materials such as firework shells!

 As well as being more affordable, cremations are also incredibly flexible and offer a range of options for celebrating the life of your loved one and honoring them in death.
-Therefore, choosing cremation instead of traditional burials could prove to be an efficient, cost-effective and meaningful way to remember your beloved person.
+Therefore, choosing simple cremation instead of traditional burials could prove to be an efficient, cost-effective and meaningful way to remember your beloved person.
 You can even use final expense insurance to help cover your cost.

 What is the cost of cremation?